-If you are aware of a hospital or large health care company that is defrauding Medicare, the United States Government or a State Government out of millions or billions of dollars, contact Hospital Administrator Whistleblower Medicare Fraud and Hospice Fraud Lawyer, Jason S. Coomer, via e-mail or via our online submission form for a free review of a potential qui tam Medicare Fraud Whistleblower Lawsuit.
+If you are aware of a hospital or large health care company that is defrauding Medicare or Medicaid, it is important that you expose the fraud.
+Further, it can be helpful to have a lawyer confidentially review your potential case and discuss whistleblower reward laws and protections with you.
+For more information on this topic, contact Hospital Administrator Whistleblower Medicare Fraud Lawyer, Jason S. Coomer, via e-mail or contact us via our online submission form

-Health care fraud costs United States Tax Payers large amounts of money through Medicare, Medicaid, and other government health care programs.
+Health care fraud costs United States tax payers large amounts of money through Medicare, Medicaid, and other government health care programs.
 A critical aspect of the Health Care Fraud problem is that Medicare, the health program for the elderly and the disabled, automatically pays the vast majority of the bills it receives from companies that possess federally issued supplier numbers.
-Computer and audit systems now in place to detect problems generally focus on over billing and unorthodox medical treatment rather than fraud creating a need for Hospital Administrator Whistleblowers to step forward and blow the whistle on fraudulent medical billing.
+Computer and audit systems now in place to detect problems generally focus on over billing and unorthodox medical treatment rather than other types of fraud schemes creating a need for Hospital Administrator Whistleblowers to expose these fraud schemes.

-Below are some recent news stories from the United States Government on Medicare and health care fraud where fraudulent hospital administrators, hospitals, and health care providers have been caught committing health fraud and/or Medicare fraud.
+There are several news stories regarding the government's crackdown on Medicare fraud.
+Many where fraudulent hospital administrators, hospitals, and health care providers have been caught committing health fraud and/or Medicare fraud.
 For more stories on Medicare fraud crackdowns, please go to the United States Department of Justice press releases.

 Massachusetts Hospital Agrees to Pay U.S. $2.79 Million to Resolve False Claims Act Allegations